StefanSlaczka/CSC-1850-002/week1/readme.md

 Main is a unic method that is the first one that will always be run first

-("CSC" +1+2) This is string condision so the output is CSC12 sents the debugger reads left to right
+/9///("CSC" +1+2) This is string condision so the output is CSC12 sents the debugger reads left to right

 hasy table is importent 'a" = 97